heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

 - Visualization: Visualize the city layout and routes

 By centralizing constants, improving maintainability, implementing comprehensive type hinting, providing multiple optimization strategies, and enhancing GUI navigation and visualization options, we've created a foundation for a more robust and flexible scheduling system that can easily adapt to future requirements while providing a consistent and reliable user experience.
-The addition of the contractor calendar functionality and the MasterContractorCalendar further improves the system's ability to generate realistic and efficient schedules, especially for large-scale operations.
+The addition of the contractor calendar functionality improves the system's ability to generate realistic and efficient schedules by managing individual contractor availability, especially for large-scale operations.